 In any new construction project, it is paramount to know what utilities are buried underground.
 But how do engineers, contractors, utility providers and stakeholders share, assess and make sense of this information?
 Prepared by Australia's foremost utility engineering professionals, this course guides engineering professionals through the process and benefits of subsurface utility engineering.

-Students will explore the field of subsurface utility engineering and evaluate how it can be used to improve the planning and design process for new construction.
+Through this Massive Open Online Course (MOOC), you will explore the field of subsurface utility engineering and evaluate how it can be used to improve the planning and design process for new construction.

 Module 1: Figure out what’s underground